 Finally, if you are unexpectedly taken ill during the conference, do seek help from our trained first aider (Paolo) and call either 999 and/or the campus security services.
 A defibrillator is available in the conference building.

 Most shops (including those in the historic Covered Market) are generally open Monday-Saturday from 10 until 5.30.
 However, it is not unusual for some shops to open on Sunday as well, from 11 till 4.

 Big shopping centres (e.g. Westgate) are normally open until 9 or 10 pm.

-Smoking in workplaces and enclosed public spaces is illegal in the UK.
-At Oxford Brookes University smoking is not permitted anywhere on campus.
+Smoking in workplaces and enclosed public spaces is illegal in the UK and is not permitted anywhere at the conference venue.

 The UK country telephone code is +44.
 Oxford local area code is 01865 but you don’t need to dial the 0 if calling from abroad.
 And remember that public telephones are virtually non-existent nowadays.

-Visitors from the EU/EEA should be able to use roaming services on their mobile phones without additional charges but it’s always best to check with your provider.
+Visitors from the EU/EEA might still be able to use roaming services on their mobile phones without additional charges but it’s always best to check with your provider.

 The UK network uses the 900 or 1800 GSM system.
 Although most recently issued iPhones and smartphones are compatible, it is always a good idea to check yours is as well.
 You may also need to inform your network operator in advance of your trip so the “roaming” facility can be enabled.